acertio/mvp_xyz/RedirectFlow.md

  - Transaction Request
  - Transaction Response

-You can see that in the **postTransaction** function :
+You can see that in the **postTransaction** function in the Client side:

 > src/pages/Transaction/Transaction.js

 #### Step 2 : [Transaction Response](https://oauth.xyz/transactionresponse/)
-The client indicates a Callback URL in its interact request, so the AS creates a unique interaction URL and returns it to the client.
-Note that the client sends the request and gets the response directlty :
+The AS creates a unique interaction URL and returns it to the client.
+Note that the client sends the request and gets the response **directly** :
 ```
 handle:  {
 	type: "bearer",